pjchung/pjchung.github.io/_posts/2014-06-14-malignant-liver-tumors.md

   * Poor survival
     * \<5%
     * Associated cirrhosis precludes resection

+#### Fibrolamellar Hepatocellular Carcinoma
+* Very different from HCC
+* Occurs in patients without parenchymal injury or cirrhosis
+* Median age of 27 years
+* **Primary neuroendocrine tumor of the liver**
+  * Secrete characteristic hormones/proteins
+    * Neurotensin
+    * Vitamin B<sub>12</sub>-binding protein
+  * Well circumscribed
+  * Separate from adjacent blood vessels
+  * Slow growing
+* 5-year survival rates range from 30 - 50%
+* Nodal metastases in 15 - 30% of cases
+  * Inspection of lymph nodes
+    * Porta hepatis
+    * Celiac region
+    * Peripancreatic region

+#### Intrahepatic Cholangiocarcinoma (ICC)
+* Epidemiology
+  * AKA **\"Peripheral Cholangiocarcinoma\"**
+  * Associated with viral hepatitis and cirrhosis
+  * More common in Southeast Asia
+  * Incidence of 5,000 cases/year in US
+* Surgical resection only potentially curative option
+* Diagnostic laparoscopy due to high incidence of peritoneal metastases
+* Nodal metastases in 1/3 of cases
+  * Sampling and formal dissection of positive nodes
+* Most patients are not candidates for resection due to metastases
+  * Peritoneal
+  * Lung
+  * Bone
+* 5-year survival rates for R0 resection ranges from 44 - 63%
+* Mortality rate ranges from 2 - 7%

+## Therapies

 #### Surgical Resection
 * Liver-localized disease and good hepatic reserve
 * Tend to be **Child A cirrhosis**